 QL 301 Applying Quantitative Strategies (0)

-Applying Quantitative Strategies, a quantitative literacy course for students enrolled in the Alverno Degree Completion Program, focuses on the mathematical and algebraic methods necessary for Probability & Statistics and other upper division coursework.
-The student works with concept models including percents, ratios, formulas, descriptive statistics, linear equations, and graphs set within the context of contemporary issues.
+Applying Quantitative Strategies, a quantitative literacy course for students enrolled in the Alverno Advantage Program, focuses on the mathematical and algebraic methods necessary for Probability & Statistics and other upper-division coursework.
+The student works with concept models including percentages, ratios, formulas, descriptive statistics, linear equations, and graphs set within the context of contemporary issues.
 The curriculum aims to strengthen a student’s ability to solve application based problems, understand the use of symbols, and apply various mathematical techniques needed to effectively use and manipulate quantitative information.

 WE 137 Test Taking Strategies for Nursing Students (1) Prereq.
 N 250

-The student learns and practices test taking and anxiety reduction strategies, including reading analysis, vocabulary review, error analysis, and research based study strategies.
-Emphasis is placed on extensive practice with test questions, analyzing test questions and responses, identifying key words, and using anxiety reducing practices.
+WE 137 Test Taking Strategies for Nursing Students focuses on learning and practicing, test-taking and anxiety reduction strategies, including reading analysis, vocabulary review, error analysis, and research based study strategies, Emphasis is placed on extensive practice with test questions, analyzing test questions and responses, identifying keywords, and using anxiety reducing practices

 WE 143 Medication Dosing: Must Know Math for Nurses (1)

-In this course, the student learns the mathematics required to accurately dispense medications.
+WE 143 Medication Dosing: Must Know Math for Nurses focuses on learning the mathematics required to accurately dispense medications.
 This includes exposure to physical representations of various measurement units that nurses commonly encounter.
-The student learns frequently used abbreviations, conversions, approximations, calculations, and rounding in dosing, with an emphasis on accuracy and attention to detail.
+The student learns frequently used abbreviatons, conversions, approximations, calculations, and rounding in dosing, emphasizing on accuracy and attention to detail.